 This unit begins with an overview of modern evolutionary biology and the history of Darwin's discovery.
-This includes a behind-the-scenes tour of the Zoology Museum, which houses a wealth of specimens collected by Charles Darwin himself, and a fieldtrip to Down House, Darwin's home in Kent.
+This includes sessions at the University's Museum and Department of Zoology, which houses a wealth of specimens collected by Charles Darwin himself, as well as Christ's College where Darwin studied as a student.
 The unit then goes on to examine evolutionary theory from a genetic perspective.
 This unit finishes by taking the long-term view of evolution in a series of talks devoted to the origin of life itself, early events in evolution, and the diversity of the major groups of living things.